 Calculating profit margin and selling price

-Once you have your total cost price, you add your profit margin.
-For catering 35-45% margin is normal due to the extra effort and risks involved.
+Once you've got your total cost price, add your profit margin.
+Catering justifies 35-45% margins due to increased complexity and risk exposure.

 Selling price per person = Cost price per person / (1 - Desired margin %)